 Do you need accounting and taxation support in Costa Rica?

 If you want to start a company in Costa Rica, it is advisable that you have the support of a qualified account and tax specialist from the start.
 A well thought out business plan will not be able to evolve if your business does not remain in good standing with the local Costa Rican authorities.

 Biz Latin Hub can assist you with all accounting, taxation and financial matters.
 Our locally specialist team have a comprehensive understanding of the local laws and complications in the Costa Rican business environment and are well equipped to work with foreign companies looking to conduct commercial acticity in the region.

 Our team of local experts have ample experience in accounting and taxation and can support your company in the region.
-Reach out to Joss, our bi-lingual Coordinator at [email protected] and see how we can be of assistance.
+Reach out to the Biz Latin Hub team, a global accounting firm a local perspective at [email protected] and see how we can be of assistance.

 Interested in hiring local staff in Latin America?
 See how we can support through either a local company formation or through a tailored PEO solution.